Dogs

 Purebred: Pros

-While many shelters will receive purebred dogs, it’s more common to purchase a purebred dog from a pet store, or from a breeder directly.
-These puppies tend to be around 8 weeks old, which is the perfect age for them to absorb socialization cues and behavioral training.
-This means that it can be easier to house-train a purebred dog, simply because you can control the environment around them during this crucial window of development.
+While many shelters will receive purebred dogs, purchasing a purebred dog from a pet store or a breeder directly is more common.
+These puppies tend to be around eight weeks old, which is the perfect age for them to absorb socialization cues and behavioral training.
+This means it can be easier to house-train a purebred dog simply because you can control the environment around them during this crucial development window.

 Purebred: Cons